DaWe1992/Applied_ML_Fundamentals/README.md

 	* Gaussian process regression
 	* Support vector regression
 7. **Advanced deep learning** (not yet available)

+## Frequently Asked Questions (FAQ) ⚠️

+**Q** Can we have sample solutions for the self-test questions?
+**A** No. The goal of those questions is that you deepen your knowledge about the contents.
+If answers were provided you would probably not answer the questions on your own.

 ## Bugs and Errors 🐞
 Help me improve the lecture.
 Feel free to file an issue, if you spot any errors in the slides, exercises or code.